smarr/ReBench/docs/config.md

 **command:**

 The command for the benchmark harness.
-It will be combined with the VM's command line.
-Thus, it should instruct the VM which harness to use and how to map the various parameters to the corresponding harness settings.
+It will be combined with the executor's command line.
+Thus, it should instruct the executor which harness to use and how to map the various parameters to the corresponding harness settings.

 It supports various format variables, including: